Daily readings

 14But you denied the Holy One and the Righteous, and desired a murderer to be granted to you.

-15But the author of life you killed, whom God has raised from the dead, of which we are people giving testimony.
+15But the author of life you killed, whom God has raised from the dead, of which we are witnesses.

 16And in the faith of his name, this man, whom you have seen and known, has his name strengthened; and the faith which is by him, has given this perfect soundness before you all.